Fe-Mu/SOS-listener/README.md

 2. This App is not guaranteed at any moment to function as intended.
 There are too many potential reasons, from hardware to software, why this App could fail to perform as intended, and therefore it can not be considered as a reliable source of help in an emergency situation.
 No end-user should rely solely on this App to provide or request aid, rescue or help in any given case or situation.
 3. This App comes with no warranty of any kind.
 The use of this App is at the end-user's own risk.
 4. This is not an App intended to be used as a phone contact book.
 This App was developed to be a potential source of help in case of an emergency.
 Use this App as intended, otherwise it could and might increase the probability of undesired results to happen.
+5. SOS-listener will never require you to make any payment or ask you to enter your own private information, passwords, bank account or anything similar.
+In case of such events please report it to the Developer as soon as possible.

 ## Introduction